Cuomo to Washington: Resolve New York's budget deficit

 After opposing the effort for several years, Cuomo also included in his budget the legalization of mobile sports betting run through computer servers at several upstate commercial casinos and Native American-owned casinos.
 It could bring Albany $500 million annually.
 But it is less market-driven than legislation pending in the Senate and Assembly, and gambling industry players have expressed concerns about limits contained in the Cuomo plan.

+Budget documents show the sports betting plan will raise about $400 million by 2023.

-The State Senate racing, wagering and gaming committee on Tuesday morning advanced a legislative alternative to the Cuomo plan, which would permit greater competition in the industry by permitting casinos to offer more sportsbook operators to provide betting on college and pro sports contests.
+The State Senate racing, wagering and gaming committee on Tuesday advanced a legislative alternative to the Cuomo plan, which would allow greater competition in the industry by permitting casinos to offer more sportsbook operators to provide betting on college and pro sports contests.

-Before the Covid-19 pandemic and shutdowns of the economy took a hit on the state’s tax receipts, Cuomo in recent years blocked mobile sports betting, saying its legalization could only come through a multiyear constitutional amendment process, including a statewide referendum, and not – as he now proposes – through a state statute change that can be accomplished by cramming the matter into a state budget that will total thousands of pages.
+Before the pandemic and shutdowns of the economy took a hit on the state’s tax receipts, Cuomo in recent years blocked mobile sports betting, saying its legalization could come through a multiyear constitutional amendment process, including a statewide referendum, and not – as he now proposes – through a statute change that can be accomplished by including the matter in the budget.

-Cuomo's proposes to extend a $420 million tax credit for the film industry until 2026.
+Cuomo proposes to keep alive a $420 million tax credit for the film industry until 2026, which he says encourages film production in New York but critics call a major gift to an industry that already makes films in the state.

-While the unemployment levels have decreased since last spring, the job recovery is now "losing momentum."
+While unemployment levels have decreased since the spring, the job recovery is now "losing momentum."
 He noted that pre-Covid employment levels are not expected to return until at least 2023.

 District-by-district school aid funding and a host of other areas of the budget have not yet been released.
-Overall school aid funding will rise by $2 billion to about $31.7 billion in the coming year -- thanks largely to federal aid increases.
+Overall school aid funding would rise by $2 billion to about $31.7 billion in the coming year – thanks largely to special federal aid increases.

+Senate Majority Leader Andrea Stewart-Cousins, a Westchester County Democrat, said federal aid and a tax hike on high-income earners are both needed to close the deficit.